webpro-nl/knip/packages/docs/src/content/docs/explanations/plugins.md

 export default config;
 ```

-The plugin will read this configuration file and return those entry patterns
+The Playwright plugin will read this configuration file and return those entry
-(`integration/**/*-test.ts`).
-Knip will then not use the default entry patterns.
+patterns (`integration/**/*-test.ts`).
+Knip will then not use the default entry

-If that's not correct or in some way doesn't work, you can override this
+patterns.

-behavior in your Knip configuration:
+You can still override this behavior in your Knip configuration:

 ```json title="knip.json"
 {